Beretta M1935: Specifications

 The M1935 is a single-action semi-automatic blowback pistol that fires .32 ACP ammunition.
 It is constructed from carbon steel with plastic grips and is equipped with a frame safety that also acts as a take down lever and slide hold open.
 When the last shot has been fired the slide is retained open by the empty magazine and must be held open manually by the safety lever to reload the pistol.
 The magazine capacity is eight rounds.

 Intended market

 The M1935 was purpose built and designed for the Italian armed forces; however, it was also sold to the civilian market and issued to the German forces in 1944 and 1945.

 Design advantages

-Fitted with the Beretta-style open slide, the M1935 has a very reliable feeding and extraction cycle.
+Fitted with the Beretta-style open slide, the M1935 has a reliable feeding and extraction cycle.
 It was made with few parts and is very simple to maintain.
 The M1935 has a very robust construction with long service life if properly maintained.